RobotecAI/agentic-mobile-manipulator/rai_app/README.md

 > [!TIP]
 > If the inference engine is different from llama.cpp, adjust the agent_model and agent_vendor parameters accordingly.

-6. For debugging, Langfuse is recommended.
+8. For debugging, Langfuse is recommended.
 You can set it up locally at https://langfuse.com/self-hosting/deployment/docker-compose or use the cloud version at https://cloud.langfuse.com/.

-7. ROS 2 topics should be available:
+The following ROS 2 topics should be available:

 ```bash
 /agent/current_step